graphql/graphql-wg/rfcs/glossary/Appendix C -- Glossary.md

 **Definition**: anything capable of executing a GraphQL request and returning a GraphQL response conforming to the specification.

-How the conformance is enforced is irrelevant.
-An HTTP cache can be a conforming service.
+How the conformance is implemented is irrelevant.
+A cache in front of another GraphQL service can itself be seen as a conforming service, assuming it does not break any conformance requirements (e.g. on cache failure).

 Examples: GitHub GraphQL API, Shopify GraphQL API, etc...